FreeCap23/freecaps-st/README.md

 Installation
 =============================================================
-1) Git clone this repo somewhere, and compile by running sudo make clean install.
+1) Git clone this repo somewhere, and compile by running `sudo make clean install`.

 Configuration
 ============================================================